• Skip to main content

 IRL, this might look like a distended belly, gas, trouble settling at night, or very little appetite.
 And it can include undigested food in stool or even classic constipation.

-Note that the Gryph + IvyRose formulas are extremely concentrated and not customized to baby, so it’s always a good idea to check in with your local acupuncturist when it comes to using herbs.
+Note that the Gryph + IvyRose formulas are extremely concentrated and not customized to a baby, so it’s always a good idea to check in with your local acupuncturist when it comes to using herbs.

 Does your baby have the sugar bug vein?
 Share what you’ve observed in the comments!